Overconvergent subanalytic subsets in the framework of Berkovich spaces: Overconvergent constructible subsets

-\begin{exem} A consequence of Kiehl's theorem \cite[9.4.3]{BGR} is that the class of Zariski-closed subsets of affinoid spaces defines a class which is $G$-local. \end{exem} \begin{defi} Let $X$ be a good $k$-analytic space.
+\begin{exem} A consequence of Kiehl's theorem \cite[9.4.3]{BGR} is that the class of Zariski-closed subsets of affinoid spaces defines a class which is $G$-local. \end{exem}

+\begin{defi} Let $X$ be a good $k$-analytic space.
 A wide covering of $X$ is a covering $\{X_i\}$ such that the $X_i's$ are affinoid domains of $X$ and $\{ \overset{\circ}{X_i} \}$ is also a covering of $X$. \end{defi} \begin{prop} Let $X$ be a strictly $k$-affinoid space, and $S$ a subset of $X$.
-The following assertions are equivalent: \begin{enumerate} \item $S$ is an overconvergent subanalytic subset of $X$. \item For all wide covering $\{X_i\}$ of $X$, $X_i\cap S$ is an overconvergent subanalytic subset of $X_i$. \item There exists a wide covering $\{X_i\}$ of $X$ such that $X_i \cap S$ is overconvergent subanalytic in $X_i$ for all $i$. \item For all $x\in X$ there exists an affinoid neighbourhood $V$ of $x$ such that $V \cap S$ is overconvergent subanalytic in $V$. \item For all $x\in X$ there exist $V_1,\ldots V_n$ some affinoid domains of $X$ such that $V_1 \cup \ldots \cup V_n$ is a neighbourhood of $x$ and such that $V_i \cap S$ is overconvergent subanalytic in $V_i$ for all $i$. \end{enumerate} The property (4) implies that the class of overconvergent subanalytic subsets is local in the sense of definition \ref{def_local}. \end{prop}
+The following assertions are equivalent: \begin{enumerate} \item $S$ is an overconvergent subanalytic subset of $X$. \item For all wide covering $\{X_i\}$ of $X$, $X_i\cap S$ is an overconvergent subanalytic subset of $X_i$. \item There exists a wide covering $\{X_i\}$ of $X$ such that $X_i \cap S$ is overconvergent subanalytic in $X_i$ for all $i$. \item For all $x\in X$ there exists an affinoid neighbourhood $V$ of $x$ such that $V \cap S$ is overconvergent subanalytic in $V$.